Are minimum grade-point averages, class ranks or test scores required for admission?

 Can students begin studies at Princeton during the spring semester?

 No. Freshmen are admitted for the fall term only.

 Is it possible to transfer to Princeton from another college or university?

 No. Princeton does not offer transfer admission.
-Any student who has graduated from secondary school and enrolled as a full-time degree candidate at another college or university is considered a transfer applicant and is not eligible for undergraduate admission.
+Any student who has graduated from secondary school and enrolled as a full-time or part-time degree candidate at any college or university worldwide is considered a transfer applicant and is not eligible for undergraduate admission.
 Additionally, any student who has completed a post-secondary degree is not eligible for undergraduate admission or a second undergraduate degree from Princeton.